1. Introduction

 6.2 Directions

-1. Heat olive oil in a large pot over medium heat.
-Add onions, garlic, and bell pepper, sautéing until soft and fragrant, about 5-7 minutes.
+1. Heat a splash of olive oil in a big pot over medium heat.
+Toss in the onion, garlic, and bell pepper.
+Cook till soft, about 5 min.

-5. Once the rice is cooked, gently fold in the black beans, allowing them to heat through for about 5 minutes before serving.
+5. When rice is done, gently fold in the beans and heat for 5 more minutes before serving.

 6.3 Advice